Table of Contents[Hide][Show]

 - 10. Disney Theme Park Reservations

-- 13. No Disney Dining Plans + Changes to Advance Dining Reservations
+- 13. No Disney Dining Plans & Changes to Advance Dining Reservations

 - 14. Genie+ Instead of FastPass+

-- 15. "High-Touch" Interactions are still limited.
+- 16. "High-Touch" Interactions are Open

-- 17. Pin Trading Looks a Little Different
+- 18. Pin Trading Looks a Little Different

-- 18. Apps are Even More Important
+- 19. Apps Are Even More Important

-- 19. Hand Sanitizers Everywhere
+- 20. Hand Sanitizers Everywhere

-- 20. New Rides Coming to Disney World 2022
+- 21. New Rides/Attractions Coming to Disney World 2023

-- 21. Star Wars: Galactic Starcruiser Opening in March 2022
+- 22. Book Your Star Wars: Galactic Starcruiser

 - The Big Question: Is Disney Worth It Right Now?

 SheBuysTravel Tip: You can now book Disney vacations up to 500 days in advance!
-That means you can book now for visits in 2022.
+That means you can book now for visits in 2024.
 All it takes is a $200 down payment.
 The balance isn’t due until 30 days prior to travel.
 You can get details on this, as well as help booking, from our partners at Get Away Today.
-Not only does the company have the lowest prices, it offers a best price guarantee.
+Not only does the company have the lowest prices, it offers a best-price guarantee.
 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.

 SheBuysTravel Tip: Bookmark or save this guide to Disney World changes to refer to later.

 Heading to Disneyland instead?
-Here’s what you need to know about Disneyland in 2022.
+Here’s what you need to know about Disneyland in 2023.

-3. Account for Changing Hours and Refurbishment Closures
+2. Park Hours and Refurbishment Closures

 Join our Private Disney FB Group for more tips!
 JOIN HERE